-Check the conditions and exclusions on income protection insurance policies as terms vary between different insurance companies.
+Consideration Possible issues Exclusions Check the conditions and exclusions on income protection insurance policies as terms vary between different insurance companies.
 Almost all illnesses are generally included in the cover, but most have exclusions, for example if the illness is caused by drugs or alcohol abuse.

-There is an important difference between cover for being unable to work at your own occupation and cover for being unable to work at ANY occupation.
+Own vs. any occupation cover There is an important difference between cover for being unable to work at your own occupation and cover for being unable to work at ANY occupation.
 It is much better to have the first type of cover, though it is likely to be more expensive.
 Otherwise, if you cannot work at your own occupation, under the wider definition the insurer could insist on your undertaking other work.

-Insurers will generally only pay a proportion of recent earnings as benefits, which can be hard for people who are selfemployed or have fluctuating earnings.
+The growing trend in flexible working arrangements means that definitions of 'own occupation' could be more complex-seek clarity on this when selecting a policy.
+Self-employed Insurers will generally only pay a proportion of recent earnings as benefits, which can be hard for people who are self-employed or have fluctuating earnings.
+It is essential for self-employed individuals to maintain clear financial records to ensure claims are processed smoothly.